NunoSempere/time-to-botec/README.md

 The future of this project is uncertain.
 In most words, I simply forget about this repository.

+To do:
+- [ ] Check whether the Squiggle code is producing 1M samples.

 ## Other similar projects

 - Squigglepy: <https://github.com/rethinkpriorities/squigglepy>